 Undergraduates are invited to submit proposals to be selected to present their research at the conference as either individual presentations or as part of the poster presentation.
 All methodological approaches and disciplines are welcomed, including projects that are comparative, international, or transnational.
 Research proposals that are field-based or use participatory research methodologies are encouraged.

 Please note that only independent research will be considered for individual presentations.
 Examples of independent research includes work done as part of a senior or graduating thesis, dissertation, or final capstone project.
 Independent research can include scholarship that is completed under the supervision of a faculty member.
-While research that is conducted with a group or team, cannot be considered for individual presentations, it may be considered for poster presentations.
+Research that is conducted with a group or team, can be considered for the poster presentations.
 Students who are interested in a poster presentation should follow the same guidelines and submit a 450 word abstract

 Please complete this form and submit your research abstract.
 We will not accept email submissions.
 The proposal should be a maximum of 450 words (1.5-2 pages) and must address all of the following elements: